-Hold - If you take cover under a sturdy piece of furniture, then HOLD on to it and be prepared to move with it.
-Hold the position until the ground stops shaking and it is safe to move.
+Hold On - If you take cover under a sturdy piece of furniture, then HOLD on to it and be prepared to move with it.
+Hold the position until the ground stops shaking, and it is safe to move.

-- If you are in a hallway, then drop to the floor against an interior wall protect your head and neck with your arms. - If you are with visitors or students, then shout "Earthquake!
-Duck, Cover and Hold!" - Do not enter or exit the building during the shaking there is danger from falling debris.
-Do not use the elevators. - If you are outdoors, then find a spot away from buildings, trees, streetlights and power lines.
+If you are in a hallway, then drop to the floor against an interior wall - protect your head and neck with your arms.

+If you are in bed and cannot crawl underneath the bed, pull blankets over your head and body.
+If you are with visitors or students, then shout "Earthquake!
+Drop, Cover and Hold On!"

+Do not enter or exit the building during the shaking - there is danger from falling debris.
+Do not use the elevators.

+If you are outdoors, then find a spot away from buildings, trees, streetlights, and power lines.
 Drop to the ground and stay there until the shaking stops.
-Do not return to your building until authorized. - In a car stop in the safest place away from underpasses/overpasses, bridges, etc. Stay in the vehicle until the shaking stops. - BE PREPARED FOR AFTERSHOCKS!!!
+Do not return to your building until authorized.

+In a car - stop in the safest place away from underpasses/overpasses, bridges, etc. Stay in the vehicle until the shaking stops.

+BE PREPARED FOR AFTERSHOCKS!!!